 Make up your own stories, use silly voices, sing songs, and just enjoy this special bonding time with your child.
-Visit your local library or bookstore, and give your child the opportunity to explore different kinds of books.
+Visit your local library or bookstore and give your child the opportunity to explore different kinds of books.

 Remember, it is never too early to share books with your child.
 As your child ages, so will the kind of books he or she enjoys.
 Take a look at these tips for sharing books with your child at each stage of development!

 Sleep is very important to your child's health and well-being.
 In fact, good sleep habits start from birth.
 However, getting young children to sleep (and to stay asleep) is often one of the most daunting tasks of parenthood.
-Regardless of your child's age, the key is to have a predictable series of steps that help him wind down from the day.
+Regardless of your child's age, the key is to have a predictable series of steps that help them wind down from the day.

 Set regular bedtimes (and, if appropriate, nap times) and stick to them.
-Do not wait for your child to start rubbing his eyes or yawning — that's probably too late.
+Do not wait for your child to start rubbing their eyes or yawning — that's probably too late.
 Putting your child to bed even 15 to 20 minutes earlier can make a big difference and ensure everyone has a good night's rest.

 More information on healthy sleep for babies & children